The Egyptian poster

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Sinuhe chooses to become Akhnaton's personal physician and supporter, committing himself to the Pharaoh's revolutionary monotheistic vision.
 This decision irreversibly launches him into the dangerous world of palace intrigue and religious reformation., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Nefer betrays and abandons Sinuhe after taking everything he owns, revealing her true mercenary nature.
+Significantly, this crucial beat Nefer betrays and abandons Sinuhe after taking everything he owns, revealing her true mercenary nature.
 This false defeat shatters his romantic illusions and marks the shift from naive idealism to painful wisdom.
 His adoptive father Senmut dies from the shame., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (76% through) represents the emotional nadir.
 Here, Akhnaton is murdered by the priests of Amon.
 Sinuhe's spiritual mentor and the embodiment of the monotheistic dream dies, representing the death of idealism and truth.
-The old corrupt order has won, and Sinuhe returns to find everything he believed in destroyed., shows the protagonist at their lowest point.
+The old corrupt order has won, and Sinuhe returns to find everything he believed in destroyed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 111 minutes initiates the final act resolution at 80% of the runtime.
 Sinuhe realizes that while Akhnaton's political revolution failed, the spiritual truth he taught remains eternal.
 He understands that serving humanity through medicine—combining his skill with his learned compassion—is how he must carry forward the legacy., demonstrating the transformation achieved throughout the journey.